The Gospel of John

 John 4:14 and 6:27 — Conjectural Reconstructions

 Two verses in John have been conjecturally reconstructed where the UPDV identifies a likely disturbance in the transmission of an Aramaic original.
+These are the most speculative decisions in the UPDV's treatment of John, and no known Greek manuscript supports either reading.
 In both cases, the current Greek text can be compared to the UPDV reading in the footnotes at each verse.

-The Liege Diatessaron preserves a reading of "living water" in this verse, though the rest of its text appears expanded.
-The immediate context — Jesus has been discussing "living water" since verse 10 — makes it the expected subject.
-However, the phrase "eternal life" occurs far more frequently in the New Testament, and it appears that at an early stage a copyist or translator took the word "living" with "eternal" to produce "eternal life" instead of "living water."
-The word for "springing up" was likely added afterward to smooth the translation once "eternal life" had been selected.
-The Old Syriac Curetonian omits it, while the Sinaiticus retains it, suggesting it was not original.
+The immediate context — Jesus has been discussing "living water" since verse 10 — makes "living water" the expected subject.
+The phrase "eternal life" occurs far more frequently in the New Testament, and it appears that at an early stage a copyist or translator took the word "living" with "eternal" to produce "eternal life" instead of "living water."
+The word ἁλλομένου (hallomenou, "springing up") may have been added afterward to smooth the translation once "eternal life" had been selected.
+The second-century Old Syriac Curetonian omits this word entirely, suggesting it may not be original.4

 The structure of the verse also points to an original parallel: